Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Applications of KGPLMs

-The relation extraction task involves distinguishing semantic relationships between entities within given text and classifying them into predefined relation types.
-Previous deep learning approaches typically employ shallow networks for relation extraction, which cannot fully capture the complicated semantic features in texts.
+\textbf{Relation Extraction.} Relation extraction involves distinguishing semantic relationships between entities and classifying them into predefined relation types.
 Although PLMs have improved the efficacy of relation extraction to some extent, when applied to small-scale and domain-specific texts, there is still a lack of information learning \cite{3578781}.
-To address this limitation, several studies have suggested injecting prior knowledge from KGs into PLMs to enhance their performance on relation extraction tasks.
-KGPLMs have been demonstrated to be more effective than traditional PLMs for language representation in relation extraction \cite{SPOT}.
-For example, Roy \textit{et al.} \cite{roy-pan-2021-incorporating} proposed merging UMLS KG embeddings with BERT to improve its performance on clinical relation extraction.
-BERT-MK \cite{BERT-MK} also demonstrates the effectiveness of KGPLMs on biomedical relation extraction task through experiments on the 2010 i2b2/VA dataset \cite{uzuner20112010}.
+To address this limitation, several studies have suggested injecting prior knowledge from KGs into PLMs.
+KGPLMs have been demonstrated to be more effective than plain PLMs in relation extraction \cite{SPOT}.
+For example, Roy \textit{et al.} \cite{roy-pan-2021-incorporating} proposed merging KG embeddings with BERT to improve its performance on clinical relation extraction.
+BERT-MK \cite{BERT-MK} also demonstrates the effectiveness of KGPLMs on biomedical relation extraction.
 In addition to the biomedical field, KGPLMs such as KEPLER \cite{KEPLER} and JAKET \cite{JAKET} are also commonly applied to public domain relation extraction tasks.